 Free Stopover in Paris or Amsterdam

-One great new perk of the FlyingBlue program is the ability to add a free stopover in Paris or Amsterdam!
+One great perk of the FlyingBlue program is the ability to add a free stopover in Paris or Amsterdam!
 These free stopovers are allowed even on award flights but can’t be booked online.
 You’ll need to call in to ticket this.

 To book a stopover, I recommend searching first for the nonstop route you want to take (US to either Paris or Amsterdam) to make sure your dates have cheap long haul pricing.